Lucid Air electric luxury sedan: $77,400 base version claims 406-mile range

 Although both of those models and their 130-kwh battery pack will deliver about 517miles of EPA range, if 406 miles and 480 horsepower through the rear wheels is enough—and you can wait a little longer, perhaps—the base Air could factor in as a fresh-looking alternative to the Tesla Model S.

 With newly reduced prices, the Model S costs $73,190 and is rated at 402 miles of range.
-Considering that Lucid buyers might be eligible for the full $7,500 federal EV tax credit, that makes the base Lucid Air effectively lower-priced than the Air.
-Keep in mind that you’ll need at least that much tax liability in order to claim the tax credit.
+Considering that Lucid buyers might be eligible for the full $7,500 federal EV tax credit, that makes the base Lucid Air effectively lower-priced than the Model S. Keep in mind that you’ll need at least that much tax liability in order to claim the tax credit.

 Lucid Air